github-riteshsharma/capersports-web/README.md

 ### Common Issues

 1. **CORS Errors**:
-   - Ensure `FRONTEND_URL` in backend matches your Static Web App URL
+   - Update `FRONTEND_URL` in backend environment variables
    - Check CORS configuration in `server.js`

 2. **Build Failures**:
-   - Verify Node.js version is 18.x in Azure
+   - Verify Node.js version is 20 or 22 LTS in Azure
    - Check all dependencies are listed in `package.json`

 3. **Database Connection**: